What is Depression?

 What is Bipolar?
 (Also referred to as Manic Depression)

 Bipolar disorder is a medical condition that involves changes in brain function that result in dramatic mood swings – intense highs followed by devastating lows.
-When these symptoms become moderate to severe and negatively affect the ability to function at home, at work or at school, The condition is called manic depression or bipolar disorder.
+When these symptoms become moderate to severe and negatively affect the ability to function at home, at work or at school, the condition is called manic depression or bipolar disorder.
 It is not known what causes bipolar but research shows that genetics may play a strong role.
 Effective treatment is often a combination of several things – from medication to education, psychotherapy and family support.

 What are the signs?